Best Trade Schools (2025): Programs, Costs & Careers

 3. New York Automotive & Diesel Institute

-Students train on industry-level equipment with flexible day/evening schedules, preparing for certifications that matter to employers.
-Career services and manufacturer partnerships help bridge the gap from the shop floor to full-time work.
+Students train on industry level equipment with flexible day and evening schedules, preparing for certifications that matter to employers.
+Career services and manufacturer partnerships help bridge the gap from the shop floor to full time work.

-Programs & Career Support: Automotive/Diesel Technology, Collision Repair, Service Management; job placement assistance, financial aid counseling, and ASE/I-CAR certification prep.
+Programs & Career Support: Automotive and Diesel Technology, Collision Repair, Service Management; job placement assistance, financial aid counseling, and ASE/I CAR certification prep.

 1. Electrical and HVAC/R Training Center